 7 nights in your gypsy caravan, instructions and guided practice ride on day 1, horse rental and horse food, site fees and use of sanitary facilities at the campsites, detailed informational material and map (1:25,000), technical support.

-Train or airfares to/from destination, meals, mandatory insurance fees (€10 per week, payable to the French Federation of Equestrian Sports), travel cancellation insurance.
+Train or airfares to/from destination, meals, mandatory insurance fees (€10 per adult, per caravan payable to the French Federation of Equestrian Sports), travel cancellation insurance.

 Min. number of participants: 2 adults

 Your holiday home is either an authentic Gypsy caravan or a replica built with ecological materials, both belonging to the local horse farmer.
 The caravan houses up to 5 (1 queen-size bed, 2 bunk beds + 1 mattress) and comes with a kitchenette with a sink, burners, an ice box, plates and silverware, table and chairs, as well as storage space fitting up to 2 bikes (not included in price).